21 Sep 2022 | Insights

 Obtaining data from several forms of space utilisation measurements is recommended to acquire a more precise illustration of how companies should move forward.
 The following are four of the primary metrics:

-Time-based space utilisation data records daily, weekly, monthly or yearly use.
+• Time: Time-based space utilisation data records daily, weekly, monthly or yearly use.
 It identifies routines and timings in which occupants are using which locations.
 From this information, owners and managers can predict busier and quieter times and make more precise decisions that optimise spaces throughout an entire 24-hour period.

-Space tracking will gather information based on the available capacity of each floor or selected area.
+• Space: Space tracking will gather information based on the available capacity of each floor or selected area.
 Management can better recognise and handle wear and tear by collecting meeting room utilisation rates, desk occupancy, and peak areas where individuals visit most.
 Organisers can also implement initiatives to reduce congestion and improve flow by effectively monitoring room usage.

-Are there unused desks in marketing that accounting might need?
+• Groups and Teams: Are there unused desks in marketing that accounting might need?
 Are product development using conference rooms more often than others on the same floor?
 By pairing groups with spaces and acquiring knowledge of which teams are where and who needs what, management can drive operational efficiencies and lessen wasted resources.

 Intelligent software and smart devices such as asset trackers, occupancy sensors, 3D model replicas, room booking and hot-desking systems, alongside many other innovations, make this possible.
 These devices continuously collect and store accurate, real-time space utilisation data; with this information, management can make changes that positively impact new procedures with increased vigour.